John Biggs (MP): Member of Parliament

 Biggs was elected Radical MP for Leicester at a by-election in 1856—caused by the death of Richard Gardner—and became known as the 'Dictator' of a 'Chartist clique' by local opponents.

 Biggs held the seat until 1863, when he recognised a union was needed between the warring Liberal factions—spurred by a Conservative victory by William Unwin Heygate at an 1861 by-election for the borough—and resigned from politics altogether.

 Later life

 Following his departure from politics, Biggs fell foul of several other personal problems, starting with financial failure.
 After racking up debts of more than £10,000, his house had to be sold, along with paintings he owned, and his business was sold to another firm as a going concern.

 Meanwhile, his sister died, and her husband James Francis Hollings—editor of the Leicestershire Mercury and historian and luminary of the Literary and Philosophical Society—committed suicide.

 In 1871, living unmarried, Biggs too died, leaving behind little wealth but what some historians describe as a significant impact on the city.
-The town hall he had campaigned for during his earlier political life was approved and build, frame-rent was abolished, and the reunited Liberal party was "rescued... from their inertia".
+The town hall he had campaigned for during his earlier political life was approved and built, frame-rent was abolished, and the reunited Liberal party was "rescued... from their inertia".

 Biggs was buried at Welford Road Cemetery.